 For many decades our division had been known as "Area Studies."
 In the Fall 2012 we changed our name to "Global Studies."
 Our core mission of in-depth collecting of materials from and about the world in many languages remains unchanged.
 These traditional strengths support emerging and shifting approaches to the study of the world and global trends.
 Our new name brings us into alignment with global research and teaching initiatives at Columbia and beyond and communicates the nature and scope of our collections and research support services.

-We invite you to explore our collections and to contact our specialists for assistance.
+We invite you to explore our collections and to contact our librarians for assistance.